 Six important roles of the older family member

-This week, as we celebrate families and think about the different roles each member of the family plays, it is not surprising that here at Nurse Next Door our thoughts turn to the contributions of older members of the family, and how important it is to continue to make them an integral part of family life.
+At Nurse Next Door we celebrate families and value the different roles each member of the family plays.
+Of course, it is not surprising that we focus on the contributions of older members of the family, and how important it is to continue to make them an integral part of family life.

-More and more older Australians are choosing to age at home, (age in place) enabling them to continue playing their vital role in the family well into their 80’s and beyond – carer, teacher, mentor, hero, friend and guide, not just to their grandchildren but to their own adult children, their extended family and their community:
+More and more older Australians are choosing home care services in order to age at home and continue playing their vital role in the family well into their 80’s and beyond – carer, teacher, mentor, hero, friend and guide, not just to their grandchildren but to their own adult children, their extended family and their community: